kristapsdz/lowdown/index.md

 the Markdown test suite, last version 1.0.3.
 This suite is available as part of the `make regress` functionality.

+There are many other extensions to Markdown implemented in *lowdown*: see the manpages for specifics.

 ## How Can You Help?

 Want to hack on *lowdown*?
 Of course you do.

 - Using a perfect hash (such as **gperf**) for entities.

+- RTL languages are totally unrepresented.
+It's difficult but not impossible to refactor term.c to internally create a sequence of lines, instead of a stream of contiguous output, allowing for a post-processing RTL pass.

 - There are bits and bobs remaining to be fixed or implemented.
 You can always just search for `TODO`, `XXX`, or `FIXME` in the source code.
 This is your best bet.

 - If you want a larger project, a **-tpdf** seems most interesting (and quite difficult given that UTF-8 need be present).

-Another project that has been implemented elsewhere is a parser for mathematics such that `eqn` or similar may be output.
+- Implement a parser for mathematics such that `eqn` or similar may be output.